BitMine Immersion Technologies

 The Holdings as of November 2025

-As of November 23rd at 7:30pm ET, the Company's crypto holdings are comprised of 3,629,701 ETH at $2,840 per ETH (Coinbase), 192 Bitcoin (BTC), $38 million stake in Eightco Holdings (NASDAQ: ORBS) ("moonshots") and unencumbered cash of $800 million.
+By November 23 at 7:30pm ET, BitMine reported a balance sheet that would have sounded absurd just months earlier: 3,629,701 ETH valued at $2,840 per ETH (Coinbase), 192 BTC, a $38 million stake in Eightco Holdings (NASDAQ: ORBS) under “moonshots,” and $800 million in unencumbered cash.

 VI.
 The October Crash: Testing the Thesis